PrinOrange/i18n-i10n-checklist/README.md

 - Most of regions that uses alphabets-based language typically use alphabet-dictionary order based on item titles.
 - In mainland China, sorting by Pinyin is common.
 Hong Kong sorts by stroke count, whereas Taiwan follows Bopomofo order.
+- Note: some character sorting in UTF encoding are not equal to them in alphabets for some languages.
+For example, the Finnish letters `Å, Ä, Ö` are ranked last in the alphabet (after Z) in Swedish, Finnish, Estonian and other languages.
+However, the default sorting of computers (such as strcmp or JavaScript localeCompare in C) may be sorted by Unicode code points: `A, Å, Ä, B, C, ..., O, Ö, P, Q, ..., Z`

 Moreover, alphabetical orders differ across languages, affecting sorting logic.
 Ensure your sorting algorithm accounts for these regional differences.